Back to top

 OFFICE HOURS

-Herman & Associates, CPAs are back to regular Off Season hours Monday thru Thursday 8:00 am to 5:00 pm and Fridays 8:00 am to 12:00 pm
+Herman & Associates, CPAs are back to OFF Season hours Monday thru Thursday 8:00 am am to 5:00 pm and Fridays 8:00 am to 12:00 pm.
+Closed Saturdays & Sundays.
+Starting 10/1/24 the office will be closed on Fridays, Saturdays & Sundays.

-In order to minimize the risk of transmission of Covid-19 we are still advocating for the use of email and our portal system for dropping off and accessing information.
+We are advocating for the use of email and our portal system for dropping off and accessing information.
 If you aren’t technologically inclined, you can physically drop off your information and pick it up when it is completed.
 If you don’t have to meet with someone in person to resolve issues, it is preferred that you email your preparer with any questions or concerns.
-If you do need to physically come into our office, please consider wearing your mask for your safety.

 In general, we do not need to meet with a client to prepare a personal tax return.
 We will email any questions we may have after reviewing the information provided.
 If you have specific issues you want to bring to our attention, you can do so by marking your organizer or emailing your tax preparer directly.